Dilipjp/NewsLine/README.md

 Comments
 Users can comment on articles they read.
 Comments are stored in Firebase Realtime Database and updated in real-time.
-Dark Mode / Light Mode
+- **Dark Mode / Light Mode**
 Users can switch between Dark Mode and Light Mode in the app’s settings or system-wide settings.
 The app’s UI adapts to the mode for better readability and aesthetics.
-Stripe Payment Integration
+- **Stripe Payment Integration**
 Stripe is integrated for processing payments (for premium features, donations, or subscriptions).
 Users can make payments securely within the app.
 Share News
 Articles can be shared via different social media platforms or messaging apps.
-Mind Map
+### Mind Map
-NewsLine App
+Home Page
 │
-├── Home Page
-│ ├── Latest Headlines
+├── Latest Headlines
-│ ├── Search Bar
+├── Search Bar
-│ ├── Categories Navigation
+├── Categories Navigation
 │
-├── News Article Page
+News Article Page
-│ ├── Article Title
+├── Article Title
-│ ├── Article Content
+├── Article Content
-│ ├── Author and Source
+├── Author and Source
-│ ├── Comments Section
+├── Comments Section
-│ ├── Share Option
+├── Share Option
-│ ├── Save Article Button
+├── Save Article Button
 │
-├── User Account
+User Account
-│ ├── Login/Signup
+├── Login/Signup
-│ ├── Profile
+├── Profile
-│ ├── Saved Articles
+├── Saved Articles
-│ ├── Payment for Premium Features
+├── Payment for Premium Features
 │
-└── Settings
+Settings
 ├── Dark Mode/Light Mode Toggle
 ├── Notifications Preferences

-Functional Requirements
+### Functional Requirements
 User Registration and Login: Enable users to sign up, log in, and manage their profiles.
 News Display: Fetch and display articles from the News API.
 Search and Filter: Implement search and category filters for news articles.